GopiGorantala/jive-python-scripts/README.md

 I have tried to put some of those random scripts in this repo and will keep updating.

 I have done some random refactoring on the script before checkin as some of these were writen an year back.
 So if they give an error, do let me know.
-Coz I have not tested every refactored method in the code, but the concept behind each action is still valid.
+Coz I have not tested every refactored method while checkin, but have run it sometime back on our prod instance.
+The concept behind each action is still valid.

 Feel free to use these to understand jive rest apis and debug jive issues on your instance.